programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 [^3]: For further information on Bokeh, see Charlie Harper's tutorial on ['Visualising Data with Bokeh and Pandas'](https://programminghistorian.org/en/lessons/visualizing-with-bokeh) here on *Programming Historian*.

+[^4]: If you already work with Jupyter notebooks, there is a good chance that other dependencies are already installed.
+However, if you are working in a clean Python environment or in code editor like VS Code, it may also be necessary to run `pip install ipykernel` and `pip install nbformat`.

-[^4]: We will also be using the NumPy module, but this is automatically installed with the installation of Pandas.
+[^5]: We will also be using the NumPy module, but this is automatically installed with the installation of Pandas.

-[^5]: Kaleido is a Python library for generating static images (e.g. jpg and SVG files) and will therefore be needed when exporting (non-interactive) graphs.
+[^6]: Kaleido is a Python library for generating static images (e.g. jpg and SVG files) and will therefore be needed when exporting (non-interactive) graphs.